tekartik/idb_shim.dart/idb_shim/README.md

 Limitations:
 - DateTime is converted manually to support `DateTime` (although not supported in Firefox)
 - So for compatibility, data is jsified and dartified using custom encoder.
 To see if this could be removed in the future.

+#### sdb

+Experimental opinionated strong typed api based on idb database, which is currrently the main available options for locale storage on web with an easy support on desktop using sqlite.
+Basically the lowest common denominator. idb_shim only include a sembast based implementation (which is ok for testing but does not bring any good benefit, just use sembast directly as it works on all platforms).

+Include `idb_sqlite` for a solid cross process safe io implementation.